microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 In the current ICorProfiler design, there can only be one single function enter, function exit, and function tail call callback function.
 This is no longer the case with this new model.
 Instrumentation methods that wish to receive these callbacks can do so enabling the event mask on the Profiler Manager and then setting the callbacks passing the clsid of the instrumentation method.
 The ProfilerManager will multiplex the callbacks to each of the interesting calls.
 Similarly, each instrumentation method can register for the FunctionIDMapper  to allow them to disable the callback for a particular method.
 If no instrumentation method one states that the callback should occur, it is disabled.
 However, if at least one leaves it enabled, the callback will still occur but will filter out instrumentation methods that do not wish to receive it.

 >In typical implementations, is this even possible for function enter / function exit / tailcall?
 Since these must be naked, it may not be possible for these to be multiplexed as registers will need to be saved, and the callbacks may depend on the value of those registers (example: value sitting in Eax, saved by multiplex implementation).
 One possible solution is to redefine the interface to not be naked, take more parameters, and and allow the values of the original registers to be obtained by the callbacks.
 Need to find out how profilers that actually use these calls use them.
-Intellitrace and production bps don’t currently consume these.
+IntelliTrace and production bps don’t currently consume these.
 MMA does.
 Note that the function enter/exit callbacks actually aren’t required as it is possible to achieve the same functionality by instrumenting the prolog and epilog.
 My current thoughts on this is the ProfilerManager should NOT expose this functionality.
 The profiler host may choose to pass it to a single implementation however.

 For scenarios involving IL Rewriting, the Instrumentation Methods will be given the opportunity to rewrite IL using the IL graph at two different callbacks: right before the CLR jits the method the first time, and after a rejit is request and the method is called again.
 The instrumentation methods will be called in priority order first, and will perform their il manipulations using the il graph (see interface description below).
 Once the instrumentation methods have finished, the il, exception ranges, and localvar sigs will be rendered back to a byte stream and given the snapins to manipulate.
 Finally, the actual il method body will be given to the clr to finish the rewrite.